 As a partner university, the University of Oklahoma will involve both undergraduate and graduate students in research activities.
 OU students involved in ABC-UTC research projects or supported by the ABC-UTC will be listed on this page.

-Syed Ashik Ali (PhD Student): Syed Ashik Ali is doing his Ph.D. at the School of Civil Engineering and Environmental Science of the University of Oklahoma (OU).
-He received his Master’s in Civil Engineering from the same university in 2016.
-He completed his Bachelor of Science in Civil Engineering from Khulna University of Engineering and Technology, Bangladesh.
-His academic accomplishments have been recognized with several awards and scholarships.
-Also, he has served as a lecturer at Khulna University of Engineering and Technology, Bangladesh where he was involved in teaching undergraduate civil engineering courses.
+Syed Ashik Ali (PhD, Student): Syed Ashik Ali is currently pursuing his PhD at the School of Civil Engineering and Environmental Science of the University of Oklahoma (OU).
+He received his Master’s in Civil Engineering from the same university in 2016, while he completed his BS in Civil Engineering from Khulna University of Engineering and Technology, Bangladesh.
+His academic accomplishments have been recognized with several awards and scholarships and he also has served as a lecturer at Khulna University of Engineering and Technology, Bangladesh where he was involved in teaching undergraduate civil engineering courses.
 At OU, he has worked on several funded research projects including development of guidelines for Multiple Stress Creep Recovery (MSCR) Method for Oklahoma Binders, Evaluation of Fatigue Performance of Different Asphalt Mixes Used in Oklahoma, and Development of Database for Surface Free Energy Components of Oklahoma Binders and Aggregates.
 The focus of his Ph.D. research is the characterization of moisture-induced damage of asphalt mixes using chemical, thermodynamic and mechanistic approaches.
 He is currently working on the ABC-UTC project “Development of Guidelines for Selection of Substructure for ABC Projects.”
 As a part of this project, Ashik is conducting a comprehensive literature search focusing on the design and construction of substructure and foundation by ABC techniques.
 Based on the literature review, issues with the state-of-the art practices of ABC techniques for constructing bridge foundation and substructure will be identified and potential solutions proposed.